zufre/react-create-element-cb-000/README.md

 ## Setting Up React

 Before we start working on this, let's go through some procedural setup to get React running on your system.
-React has a cli tool called Create React App that allow you to bootstrap React project quickly.
+React has a cli tool called Create React App that allows you to bootstrap React project quickly.
 We will also install Webpack for the hot reload.
 Lets install these packages globally so that we have the necessary dependencies on our machine for the lessons and labs in the this section.

 ```
 $ npm install -g create-react-app webpack